-On June 6, 2023, Lyneer was informed by a letter from the administrative agent of the lender under the Revolver the borrowing base calculation on the Revolver was required to be changed from how it was historically calculated, which caused Lyneer and IDC as co-borrowers to be over-advanced in violation of the agreement.
-As of June 30, 2023, the total over-advance was \$14,919,145, and Lyneer was not in compliance with its covenants under the Revolver due to non-payment of the over-advance.
+On June 6, 2023, Lyneer was informed by a letter from the administrative agent of the lender under the Revolver the borrowing base calculation on the Revolver was required to be changed from how it was historically calculated, which caused.
+Lyneer and IDC as co-borrowers to be over-advanced in violation of the agreement.
+As of June 30, 2023, the total over-advance was \$14,919,145, and Lyneer was not in compliance with the covenants with the Revolver due to non-payment of the over-advance.
 On August 31, 2023, IDC and Lyneer entered into the Forbearance Agreement with the lender pursuant to which the lender waived all existing events of default as of the date of the agreement and agreed to forbear from exercising its rights and remedies with respect to such events of default through November 17, 2023.
-As Lyneer and IDC do not expect to cure such events of default prior to November 17, 2023, all of Lyneer's outstanding joint and several indebtedness with IDC at June 30, 2023 has been reclassified as current liabilities, and Lyneer and IDC are currently in negotiations with the lender to extend the forbearance period under the Forbearance Agreement.
-However, there can be no assurance that such negotiations will be successful and the lender's failure to extend such date would result in the reinstatement of the events of default under the Revolver, which would be expected to have a material adverse effect on our liquidity and financial condition and the market price of our common stock.